zextras/tech-doc/source/suite/team.rst

 only if either no other users are present in the room or another moderator is present in the room.

-   **Note**

-   In groups created before the moderator role has been introduced, all members are automatically promoted as moderators.
+.. note:: In groups created before the moderator role has been introduced, all members are automatically promoted as moderators.

 The moderator status can be set either using the icons from the GUI, next to each room participant, or from the CLI, using the `zxsuite team